Keara Graves

 Keara Kristen Graves (born 26 April 1999) is a Canadian actor, YouTuber, and singer.
-They gained prominence through their role on the Family Channel musical series Lost & Found Music Studios.
+She gained prominence through their role on the Family Channel series Lost & Found Music Studios (2015–2017).

-Early and personal life
+Early life

 Graves was born in Sault Ste.
 Marie to Kathryn Greco and former NHL player Steve Graves.
-They have an older sister, Alexandra "Alexa".
-They are of Italian descent on their mother's side and Irish descent on their father's.
+She has an older sister, Alexandra "Alexa".
+She is of Italian descent on their mother's side and Irish descent on their father's.
 The family moved to Whitby when Keara was 4.

-They attended a Roman Catholic Secondary School before moving to Toronto in 2017.
+Graves attended Leo J. Austin Catholic Secondary School before moving to Toronto in 2017. she enrolled in the Success Breakthrough Workshop.

+Career

+Graves made her television debut as a child in two 2005 episodes of the CBC series The Doodlebops.
+She returned to television ten years later when she joined the main cast of the Family Channel musical series Lost & Found Music Studios as singer-songwriter Leia, a role Graves would play from 2015 to 2017.
+Graves began uploading song covers to her YouTube channel in 2015, following by vlog, lifestyle, and beauty content in 2016.
+She received attention in 2019 for her queer versions of songs as well as their short film Night Drive.

+In 2020, Graves played Rebecca Bailey in the CTV crime drama Cardinal, Max in the Crave series The D Cut, Grace in the Netflix teen drama Grand Army, and Hanna opposite Sydney Meyer in the Lifetime television film Pretty Cheaters, Deadly Lies.
+In 2023, Graves had a recurring role as Miss Addison in the Showtime limited series Fellow Travelers.

+Personal life

-Graves is queer, genderfluid, and uses they/she pronouns.
+Graves is queer, genderfluid, and prefers they/she pronouns.

-They married Lauren Rice on 19 November 2020.